MJspitta/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. Create a new local variable
 7. Create a new global variable
 8. Print result of adding a number to an environment variable
+9. Print result of environment variables POWER divided by DIVIDE